stefanthurnherr/sms-temperature-control/README.md

     #   ensure the following lines appear in your /etc/modules :
     w1_gpio
     w1_therm

+    # ensure that the following module is listed in /etc/modules :
     usbserial

     # at this point restart if you haven't done so yet: